AyuK03/Gesture-Based-Game-Controller_Authentic_Geeks/README.md

 - **Ok :** Perform action as Soft Drop (Down Arrow Key)
 - **ESC:** Press esc to exit from gesture control

-## Troubleshooting

-If you encounter any issues or have questions, please check the [Troubleshooting](TROUBLESHOOTING.md) guide for common problems and solutions.

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.

 ---